How memory can affect collective and cooperative behaviors in an LLM-Based Social Particle Swarm

 \subsubsection{Interaction history (memory)}

 When $L_m > 0$, the interaction history with each neighbor is appended in JSON format to that neighbor's entry in the current experimental context, as shown in Figure~\ref{fig:schematic} (right panel, ``History'').
 The history records the $L_m$ most recent interactions with that opponent, each entry containing the time step at which the interaction occurred, the strategies adopted by both agents, and the payoff received by the focal agent.
 The records are sorted in reverse chronological order so that the most recent interaction appears first.
 This opponent-specific history enables context-dependent decisions such as retaliating against a past defector or maintaining cooperation with a trusted partner.
+The history is kept per opponent and persists even when that opponent leaves the interaction radius.
 For $L_m = 0$, no history is included and the agent decides solely on the basis of the current state.
 Because the LLM is stateless and retains no internal memory across API calls, the entire relevant history is injected as text into the prompt at every time step.